 The Takamine GD20-NS Dreadnought Natural Acoustic is well-known for its luxurious appearance; this design of a dreadnought-style acoustic offers a new take on the classic body style, due to the combination of tonewoods.

-The GD2-NS is comprised from a solid cedar top, as well as solid mahogany sides and back.
+The GD2-NS is comprised of a solid cedar top, as well as solid mahogany sides and back.

-By using solid woods in the construction of the body, this guitar achieves resonance that most other luxurious laminate guitars can’t reach.
-The X-bracing on this guitar is quarter sawn wood.
+By using solid woods in the construction of the body, this guitar achieves a resonance that most other luxurious laminate guitars can’t reach.
+The X-bracing on this guitar is quarter-sawn wood.